11 Simple Front Porch Privacy Ideas To Create a Serene Space

 Make sure to choose one that is water resistant, doesn’t completely block out all of the sun, and fastens properly to your porch!

-I love these walls because you can hang decor on them, plants, or even a projector screen for an outdoor movie night!
+I love this modern design because you can hang decor on them, plants, or even a projector screen for an outdoor movie night!
+Whatever works best for your personal style.

 This black metal privacy screen is sturdy enough to withstand the breeze.
 I love that it’s a solid color and can hide away behind the pops of color that you will probably add with your front porch decor.